Subsidy2032/AdvPlay/README.md

 ## AdvPlay

 AdvPlay is a framework for running adversarial AI attacks with tunable parameters and reproducible results.
-Designed for red team assessments, it helps security professionals evaluate model robustness against attacks.
+Designed for red team assessments and research purposes, it helps security professionals evaluate model robustness against attacks.

 ## Disclaimer